tinatae/Yall/README.md

 #### Sample Code:
   ##### 'Add Business' Page
   ##### For adding new businesses, the form asks for a phone number input in the 10-digit format: 5101234567.
-While the input placeholder models the desired format, it seemed inevitable that numbers would get entered with or without area codes, country codes, parentheses, dashes, etc.--ultimately breaking the formatting logic built for a ten-digit-only input later down the road.
-In terms of user experience, we didn't want to call an error when the user was done typing the full number--making them re-type their information twice--and we didn't want to call an error when they were done filling-out the entire form either.
-So our solution was the code below which renders the user's input in tandem as they type, adding formatting as it goes to guide the user to the desired input.
+While the placeholder models the desired format, the code below renders the input in tandem with user entry, serving as a visual guide.
+This prevents numbers from getting entered with/without area codes, country codes, parentheses, dashes, etc. without throwing errors at form submission time.
 A green check mark appears when the number is entered correctly.

     handleNumber() {
         if (this.state.phonenumber.length === 0) {